Shimin233/Python100days/Day1_First few lines of codes.md

   2.33e7
   ```
   - Complex number `complex`: A number `x+yj` or `x+yJ` with a real part `x` and an imaginary part `y`, where `x` and `y` are floats.
-  Note you must write 1j or 1J but not j or J.
+  Note you must write 1j or 1J but not j or J, since the letters are strings, a data type to be explained below.
   ```Python
   1+8j